ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 "ModelScale"                    "0.8"
 ```

-Self explanatory, get the models through the asset browser and set its size (it will use "1" by omission).
+Self-explanatory, get the models through the asset browser and set its size (it will use "1" by omission).

 Creatures using models that are broken down for cosmetic equipment will be 'naked' unless we attach them wearables.
 More on this later.